 Genetic generalized epilepsies (GGEs) may involve all brain regions but can usually be controlled by drugs and are less damaging to patients.

-From the vantage point of the coordinator for the FAPESP-funded center, the findings published in the article will benefit research in the area and will also have future implications for the diagnosis of the disease.
+From his vantage point, the findings published in the article will benefit research on the subject, and have implications for the future diagnosis of the disease.
 In parallel with their anatomical analysis, the group is also evaluating genetic alterations that may explain certain hereditary patterns in brain atrophy.
 The results of this genetic analysis will be published soon.

 "If we know there are more or less specific signatures of the different epileptic subtypes, instead of looking for alterations everywhere in the brain, we can focus on suspect regions, reducing cost, saving time and bolstering the statistical power of the analysis.
 Next, we'll be able to correlate these alterations with cognitive and behavioral dysfunction," Cendes said.